telerik/document-processing-docs/knowledge-base/generate-doc-template-and-populate-with-collection-data-mail-merge.md

 ## Description

-When working with Word documents, a common requirement is to generate a document template with a collection of data, such as a list of products, without rebuilding the application.
+A common requirement when working with Word documents is to generate and populate a document with data/collection of data, such as a list of products, without rebuilding the application.
 This operation can be achieved using the Mail Merge functionality provided by RadWordsProcessing.

 ## Solution

-To generate a Word document with a collection of data using RadWordsProcessing, follow these steps:
+To generate a Word document and populate it with a collection of data using RadWordsProcessing, follow these steps:

 1. **Prepare the Template**: Ensure that the Word document template contains the appropriate merge fields for the data that will be populated.
 For nested collections, use [nested merge fields]({%slug radwordsprocessing-editing-mail-merge%}).